 "However when we looked at specific diagnoses, we only saw a link with Alzheimer's disease, not vascular dementia in this study," said Carey.

-So, while the link is not definite, it’s certainly a possibility.
+So, while the link isn't definite, it's certainly a possibility.

 The team looked at 7 million adults aged 20 to 85 living in Ontario by using their postal codes.
 Researchers considered people who lived near highways and roads with heavy traffic, and compared the data with the number of individuals who developed some sort of neurodegenerative condition — like Alzheimer's and Parkinson's diseases.